Sharing histories of policing in the Twin Cities to inform and foster thoughtful conversations about public safety.

 What we are:

-A public history project that explores the history of policing in the Twin Cities in order to contribute to community conversations about the future of public safety.
+A public history project that uses policing’s past to contribute to community discussions about the future of public safety.

 Minneapolis police squad car, ca. 1980.
 Department of Community Planning and Economic Development Collection, Special Collections, Hennepin County Library

-We combine archival research, oral histories, and the insights of scholars to engage and learn from local communities—with special attention to how people of color experienced policing in the Twin Cities.
+We combine archival research, oral histories, and the insights of scholars to engage and learn from local communities.

 What we do: